Lou Albano: Career as a manager (1971–1986)

 Albano then resumed his role as the mastermind trying to lead his latest bad guy protege to the gold.
 For the remainder of the 1970s and into the mid-1980s, Albano's cadre of loyal henchmen were unable to re-secure the heavyweight championship, held by either Sammartino, Pedro Morales, Bob Backlund or Hulk Hogan.
 However, Albano guided singles wrestlers Don Muraco and Greg Valentine to the Intercontinental Heavyweight Championship.
-Furthermore, Albano guided thirteen teams to the WWF World Tag Team Championships, including The Valiant Brothers, The Wild Samoans, The Yukon Lumberjacks, The Blackjacks, The Moondogs, The Masked Executioners, and after becoming a face (short for babyface, a wrestling term for a good guy/heroic character), the U.S. Express and the British Bulldogs.
+Furthermore, Albano guided thirteen teams to the WWF World Tag Team Championships, including The Valiant Brothers, The Wild Samoans, The Yukon Lumberjacks, The Blackjacks, The Moondogs, The Masked Executioners, and after becoming a babyface, the U.S. Express and the British Bulldogs.
 It was during his stewardship of the Valiant Brothers that Albano picked up his "Captain" nickname, as the act was promoted as "Captain Lou and the Valiants too."
 By the end of his career, Albano had managed over 50 different wrestlers who won two dozen championships.

 Albano could also help elevate wrestlers by splitting from them.
 In 1982, despite being managed by the villainous Albano, Jimmy Snuka was unexpectedly becoming a fan favorite due to his high-flying ring style.
 An interview segment revealed that Snuka had no legal contract with Albano, and thus was able to leave his manager.
 Shortly thereafter, a bloody beatdown by Albano, Freddie Blassie and Ray Stevens, helped transform Snuka into a sympathetic figure, and triggered the most successful period of his career.
-Albano had previously helped turn the villainous Intercontinental Champion Pat Patterson into a fan favorite, by "purchasing" Patterson's contract against his will.
+Albano had previously helped turn the villainous Intercontinental Champion Pat Patterson into a fan favorite by "purchasing" Patterson's contract against his will.
 He also managed the U.S. Express at WrestleMania.
+By the end of 1986, he stepped away from managing.